Mifaxav/T480-OpenCore-Hackintosh/README.md

 - [x] USB Ports `USB Map is different for devices with Windows Hello camera.`

-- [x] Web camera
+- [x] Web camera `Works well with MacOS with no bugs`

 - [x] Wifi - Intel Wireless-AC 8265 `works using heliport and itlwm with big sur`

-- [X] Broadcom Wifi - Native broadcom cards work perfectly with all features available wirelessly too
+- [X] Broadcom Wifi - Native broadcom cards work perfectly with all features available wirelessly too.
+Legacy

 - [x] DRM `Widevine, validated on Firefox 82.
 WhateverGreen's DRM is broken on Big Sur`